tanlinc/Motionganvae/README.md

 GAN_movingmnist_allinone_convtime_v2  -- for the time convolution V2 experiments with 3 past frames

 GAN_movingmnist_allinone_convtime_v3  -- for the time convolution V3 experiments with 3 past frames

+The functions for loading the MNIST and moving MNIST dataset as well as functions for plotting and saving images can be found in the tflib folder.